Veridise/veridise-docs/saas/reference/index.md

 ### Who is this document for?

-The documentation in this section is intended for users of the SaaS platform who would like to learn about the functionality in each page.
+The documentation in this section is intended for users of AuditHub who would like to learn about the functionality in each page.